SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 messages between the browser and the server.
 The browser now thinks untrusted software is trying to look like your application.
 It responds by alerting you with popup messages.

-To get around this, Selenium-RC, (again when using a run mode that support this) will install its own security certificate, temporarily, to your client machine in a place where the browser can access it.
+To get around this, Selenium RC, (again when using a run mode that support this) will install its own security certificate, temporarily, to your client machine in a place where the browser can access it.
 This tricks the browser into thinking it's accessing a site different from your AUT and effectively suppresses the popups.